 Level 3 means a car that can handle itself in set conditions, enabling the driver to let go of the steering wheel and even look away from the road briefly.
 However, it still requires the driver to be ready to take back control at a moment's notice.

 You'll also notice that the top of the grille has been completely masked off and actually sits higher than the headlights, like on the current 7-Series.
+The big grille motif is a popular one in the all-important Chinese market.

 2023 BMW 7-Series spy shots - Photo credit: S. Baldauf/SB-Medien